clasqm/freedos-repo/Development.md

 Please understand: I don't actually know all these languages.
 Where possible, I ran the included test suites or compiled some example code.
 If I could find documentation, I included it.
 But basically you are on your own here.

 + [Aida](./zip/aida.zip) v2.14-0202 - DOS System Information Tool.
-    + A must-have system information tool
     + Detects lots of hard and soft wares, including all the latest (c.
 2004) technology.
-    + Gives you more than other infoprogs
+    + Gives you more than other infoprogs.
-    + *Update: This 16-bit program claims to detect a multitasking environment in bare FreeDOS and refuses to run.
-I am investigating.*
+    + *Updated: This 16-bit program claims to detect a multitasking environment in FreeDOS 1.2 running on bare silicon and refuses to run (it does work in DosBox).
+Please read NOTE.TXT in the documentation for a workaround.*

 ![aida](./imgs/aida.png)

-+ [Agena](./zip/agena.zip) 2.12.4 - an interpreted procedural programming language.
++ [Agena](./zip/agena.zip) 2.12.5 - an interpreted procedural programming language.
     + Dual-licensed GPL v2 and MIT
     + A new easy-to-learn procedural programming language.
     + Suitable for scientific, mathematical, scripting, networking, and many other applications.